Washington-Wastewater/redcap_api/README.md

 Note: to recieve an API token credentials, you must login to REDCap and request a token

-Reccomendation: New data is imported in REDCap daily at 8:00 am, so we reccomend pulling data from redcap daily after 8:15 am to ensure you have the most up to date data.
+Recommendation: New data is imported in REDCap daily at 8:00 am, so we recommend pulling data from redcap daily after 8:15 am to ensure you have the most up to date data.